 Organizing social justice advocacy campaigns, art showcases, field trips, guest speakers and pop-up art events with your students.

-Providing as-needed support for students outside of the workshops.
+Providing as-needed support for students and school staff outside of the workshops.

 Communicating with students’ families about Fly By Light events.

 Using sound judgement and following risk management protocol as outlined in the Fly By Light handbook to ensure program safety.

 Attending weekly staff meetings at the OCU main office and periodic facilitator professional development meetings.

 Relaying information from the OCU main office to students and their families.

 Designing and facilitating regular family engagement workshops that mirror FBL youth programming.